 Director, Early Learning Program and UAEU Partnership

 Helen Wheelock wears two hats at CAT.
 As director of CAT’s Early Childhood program, she continues CAT’s long tradition of innovative programming for children between the ages of three to eight.
 She has developed and led a pioneering anti-bullying curriculum and a powerful professional development program on interactive storytelling for early childhood educators.
 From 2001-04, she was a point-person for CAT’s collaboration with Wolf Trap Foundation for the Performing Arts in the stART smART program, a three-year project that sought to integrate technology with teacher training.
 Ms. Wheelock also directs CAT’s partnership with United Arab Emirates University in Al Ain, UAE, leading several intensive summer institutes at CAT for a women students and recent alumnae from UAEU, the largest public university in its region.
 She blogged about her first trip to the UAE in 2008 and contributed “West Side Meets Middle East”, an article about her trip, to AATE’s Insight/Incite magazine.
-Her chapter on the Creative Arts Team “TBA,” will be in Learning through Theatre: New Perspectives on Theatre in Education, 3rd Edition, edited by Tony Jackson and Chris Vine, to be published in 2013, focuses on programmatic and funding partnerships, and the strategies CAT has used to thrive through collaboration.
+Her chapter on the Creative Arts Team “WALKING THE TIGHTROPE: The Complex Demands of Funded Partnerships,” will be in Learning through Theatre: New Perspectives on Theatre in Education, 3rd Edition, edited by Tony Jackson and Chris Vine, published in 2013, focuses on programmatic and funding partnerships, and the strategies CAT has used to thrive through collaboration.
 One focus is on ELTA’s continual adaptations over the years.